d-asensio/cabify-shopping-cart/README.md

 }
 ```

-This is an example of the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) applied to react components, reviewing the principle statement:
+This is an example of the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) applied to react components.
+Reviewing the principle statement:

 > High-level modules should not depend on low-level modules.
 Both should depend on abstractions (e.g. interfaces).
 >